 Dementia is now the fourth-leading cause of death in Arizona.
-It robs our loved ones of their memories.
-It stresses family caregivers who are not sure where to turn for help.
+It robs loved ones of their memories and stresses family caregivers who are not sure where to turn for help.

-Hospice of the Valley cares for people with all stages of Alzheimer’s disease or other dementias—from those who are just starting to show signs—to those who are quite advanced and nearing the end of their lives.
+Hospice of the Valley helps improve quality of life for people with all stages of Alzheimer’s disease or other dementias—from those who are just starting to show signs—to those who are quite advanced and nearing the end of their lives.

-This Palliative Care for Dementia (PCD) program is one of the first programs of its kind in the nation… and the ONLY in-home medical and emotional dementia care program in Arizona.
+This program is a national model—one of the first programs of its kind in the country, and the only in-home medical and emotional dementia care program in Arizona.

 Late-stage dementia patients cannot communicate with words, but our staff knows how to meet their needs.
 We customize our care to the person’s lifelong preferences, using sensory activities to stimulate and calm.

 We manage pain and depression.
-We also support family caregivers with our compassionate team of specialists—doctor, nurse practitioner, nurse, nurse’s aide, social worker, chaplain and volunteer.
+Family caregivers are supported by our compassionate team of specialists—doctor, nurse practitioner, nurse, nurse’s aide, social worker, chaplain and volunteer.
 Medicare covers the cost of dementia hospice care.

 Learn about what can cause challenging behaviors, and how to deal with them.